Cosmological Constraints on Neutrino Masses in Quintessential Inflation: Results and Discussion

-It is also possible to note, from Table~\eqref{Tab2}, that late-time data displaces the constraints on the curvature to the positive range at $1\sigma$, while still encompassing the zero point in the 95$\%$ confidence level interval, $\Omega_K=0.0021^{+0.0027}_{-0.0025}$.
-Furthermore, the degeneracy in the background evolution of $\Omega_k$ and $\sum m_\nu$ is not entirely broken by late-time data, which results in a loosening of the upper limit for the total neutrino masses with respect to what is obtained for the $\mathrm{Cosmo\, I}$ model.
+Furthermore, the degeneracy in the background evolution of $\Omega_K$ and $\sum m_\nu$ is not entirely broken by late-time data, which results in a loosening of the upper limit for the total neutrino masses with respect to what is obtained for the $\mathrm{Cosmo\, I}$ model.
 As a result, both the normal and inverted hierarchies of the neutrino masses are possible in the $\mathrm{Cosmo\, II}$ scenario.
 A similar result is reported in Ref.~\cite{Chen:2025mlf}, using CMB + DESI BAO data.
-Allowing the spatial curvature to deviate from zero significantly relaxes the constraints on $\sum m_\nu$ within the $\Lambda$CDM model, while revealing a preference for negative $\Omega_k$.
+Allowing the spatial curvature to deviate from zero significantly relaxes the constraints on $\sum m_\nu$ within the $\Lambda$CDM model, while revealing a preference for negative $\Omega_K$.
 Only in the analysis of the $\mathrm{Cosmo\, II}$ model with exclusively CMB data did the posterior of $\sum m_\nu$ peak in the positive parameter region, while the inclusion of the BAO data in the analysis seems to shift the posterior to the negative range\footnote{Although we do not consider a negative prior for the total neutrino mass, we consider the peak of the posterior at 0 to indicate a preference of the models for negative values of this parameter.}.
 One may interpret this result as symptomatic of the discrepancy between the distance scales obtained from the DESI-BAO measurements and those from the CMB data, as discussed in \cite{DESI:2025ejh}.

 Finally, we test the models against the configurations of future cosmological surveys.
 Once again, we perform the MCMC analysis for simulated data with the settings of the Simons Observatory and LiteBIRD experiments (early-time data, CMB) and a joint analysis considering the configurations of the Euclid satellite (late-time data, galaxy survey).
 In Fig.~\ref{fig:3}, we present the 2D contour regions for a representative subset of parameters of the Cosmo I model (left panel) and the corresponding improvement in their uncertainties (right panel), represented by the ratio of the uncertainties shown in Table~\ref{Tab3} with the fiducial parameters chosen for the analysis, being $(\Omega_b h^2,\Omega_ch^2,100\theta_s,\tau_{reio},n_s,\ln(10^{10}A_s),\sum m_\nu,\alpha)=(0.02277,0.12,1.04110,0.055,0.965,3.045,0.06,2)$.